Historic Swanage wall and footpath destroyed in landslip

 It was also a condition of the planning permission that the historic Purbeck stone walls must be preserved.
 They were built by the Victorian Swanage entrepreneur and quarryman George Burt to surround his estate and home, which now operates as the Purbeck House Hotel.

-It’s not yet known who will pay to restore the footpath, drystone wall and water main but the work is estimated to cost hundreds of thousands of pounds and likely to take months to complete.
+It’s not yet known who will pay to restore the footpath, stone wall and water main but the work is estimated to cost hundreds of thousands of pounds and likely to take months to complete.

 Further information